Autumn isn't just a pretty sight for the eyes - it brings spectacular sounds with it too. Here we focus on the four sounds of Autumn.

 That being said, it is important to remember that when you are wearing hearing aids, in wet weather conditions, there is more risk of getting moisture into them.
 Moisture can be detrimental to hearing aids!
 When the grey clouds come - put on a hat or use an umbrella to protect them.

 Autumnal winds can be quite a peaceful sound, but sometimes a strong and relentless one for the ears.
 Most modern hearing aids are equipped for such environments, with 'WindNoise Management' and 'SmartWind Manager' - like the Widex Evoke 440, they adapt accordingly.

 Such technology means that your hearing remains clear and comfortable, even in challenging situations.
 Therefore, you never miss the sounds of autumn or conversations, while you stroll.

-Nostalgic sounds such as a crackling bonfire and spectacular firework displays are all wonderful snippets of life and sounds to experience.
+Nostalgic sounds such as a crackling bonfire and spectacular firework displays are all wonderful snippets of life and sound to experience.
 It is important to adjust your hearing aid settings, so you can manage the changes in the sound atmosphere.